Overview

 Parking Lot Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Confirm circulation goals and user mix is treated as a project decision point, not a handoff moment.
-We connect it to drainage design and keep the team aligned on what must be resolved before the next trade package moves.
+Confirm circulation goals, traffic volume assumptions, and Hays County and EARC compliance requirements is treated as a project decision point, not a handoff moment.
+We connect it to drainage design on limestone subgrade where cut and fill conditions create variable subbase performance across the lot and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate grading, drainage, and paving design is treated as a project decision point, not a handoff moment.
-We connect it to traffic separation and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate grading, drainage, and pavement section design for limestone and caliche subbase conditions is treated as a project decision point, not a handoff moment.
+We connect it to traffic separation for retail destinations where freight and customer circulation share limited access points and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Execute curb, base, and paving sequences is treated as a project decision point, not a handoff moment.
-We connect it to surface durability and keep the team aligned on what must be resolved before the next trade package moves.
+Execute curb, base, and paving sequences with TCEQ stormwater controls active throughout is treated as a project decision point, not a handoff moment.
+We connect it to surface durability with pavement section design matched to actual axle loads and volume — not a residential template and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Install striping, signage, and support elements is treated as a project decision point, not a handoff moment.
-We connect it to occupancy phasing and keep the team aligned on what must be resolved before the next trade package moves.
+Install striping, signage, ADA elements, and lighting in sequence with building occupancy targets is treated as a project decision point, not a handoff moment.
+We connect it to occupancy phasing coordination with TCEQ erosion controls and temporary surface management for partial-use openings and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the lot for active use with clean access flow
+Turn over the lot for active use with ADA, drainage, and City of San Marcos sign-off confirmed

-Turn over the lot for active use with clean access flow is treated as a project decision point, not a handoff moment.
-We connect it to drainage design and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the lot for active use with ADA, drainage, and City of San Marcos sign-off confirmed is treated as a project decision point, not a handoff moment.
+We connect it to drainage design on limestone subgrade where cut and fill conditions create variable subbase performance across the lot and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit